-As the name suggests, this is a hex color game for designers where you have to guess the hexadecimal code for the color on the screen.
+As the name suggests, this is a hex color game for designers where you must guess the hexadecimal code for the color on the screen.

 It’s a game made for designers with a fondness for color and minor nuances, just like the pixel matching game.
 But this game trains more than just your eye.
-It’s a means of memorizing the hex color system and learning the subtleties of hex values in action.
+It’s a means of memorizing the hex color system and learning the subtleties of hex values.

 Color is another game created by Method of Action.
-This game makes it fun to test your knowledge and ability to work with colors.
-Segments to the game include hue, saturation, complementary colors, analogous colors, triadic colors, and tetradic colors.
+This game makes it fun to test your knowledge and color matching ability.
+Segments of the game include hue, saturation, complementary colors, analogous colors, triadic colors, and tetradic colors.

 9. Logo Design Quiz